 When the going gets tough, the tough go gardening.
-And attempt Hügelkultur.
+And this should definitely include Hügelkultur.

-Since before Christmas, nay some time last summer, raised beds had been planned for our veg garden.
-Part save the knees and back, part stop the animals playing amongst the veg (more the latter, really, but we don’t like to lay blame.
-This means you Chewie!).
+But let me digress a little.
+Raised beds are always on my veg garden agenda.
+Part save the knees and back, part stop the animals ‘playing’ amongst the veg (more the latter really, but I don’t like to lay blame).

 But what is this Hügelkultur you keep mentioning, I hear you ask?
 Essentially it is the reusing of natural matter; old trees, branches and twigs to lay a foundation.
 Rather like what happens naturally in the forest.
 Trees fall (making a sound or not?), then slowly rot and become part of the forest floor, nurturing new plants.

-Simplified, you dig a trench, lay old wood in it, then fill with, branches twigs, etc. Then top with mulch and compost.
+In terms of a garden; you dig a trench, lay old wood in it, including any branches twigs, etc. Really any garden matter that will decay, and maybe too large for your compost bin.
+You make a good pile, filling it up.
+Then top with mulch and compost.
 Then top with soil.
 Et voilà.

 This is also perfect for me as areas of my garden have been used to bury or burn rubbish, from the days before trash collection.
 Soil has mounded up over decades at the upper end of the garden.
 So much so that I have discovered a hidden bench in the wall.
 I thought it was a shelf, until I started digging down.